Will Interactivity Be a Game Changer for Water Rides?

-Until a few decades ago, visiting an amusement and theme park was mostly about being a passive participant in a pre-defined narrative, where you made your way through queues, experienced rides, watched shows, created some fond memories, and returned home in high spirits.
+Until a few decades ago, visiting an amusement and theme park was mostly about being a passive participant in a pre-defined narrative, where you made your way through queues, experienced rides, watched shows, created some fond memories, and went home in high spirits and lighter in mood.

 The Power of Interactivity – Become the Star of the Show

-Interactivity can rejuvenate an ageing ride and make it fun.
-It can help you empower your guests to transcend the physical realm and experience new possibilities through customizable and immersive entertainment experiences.
+Interactivity can rejuvenate an aging ride and make it fun.
+It can help you empower your guests to transcend the physical realm and experience new possibilities through customisable and immersive entertainment experiences.
 With the right interactivity tools, you can allow your water ride guests to unravel a whole new dimension of fun and adventure, in which they are the actors, not the audience.

-There exists a host of interactive tools that can transform a conventional water ride experience: from tipping buckets, water guns, spray bollards, water bombs, water jets, and waterfalls to shore cannons, geysers, air blasts, fountains, and water curtains.
-Deploying such interactive tools, WhiteWater’s newest water ride, Raft Battle transforms the typical water ride experience by taking you on a memorable river journey, adding surprises and building into it a real-life water fight environment by creating different layers of interactivity between riders and spectators in a way that has never been experienced before.
+There exist a host of interactive tools that can transform a conventional water ride experience: from tipping buckets, water guns, spray bollards, water bombs, water jets and waterfalls to shore canons, geysers, air blasts, to fountains and water curtains.
+Deploying such interactive tools, WhiteWater’s newest water ride, Raft Battle transforms the typical water ride experience by taking you on a memorable river journey, adding surprises and building into it a real-life water fight environment by creating different layers of interactivity between guest-to-guest, guest-to-spectator, ride-to-guest in a way that has never been experienced before.

 What Goes into the Secret Sauce of Interactivity